BytesFromStella/Browser-Tasklist-Manager/README.md

 That means no task can have the ID value 0.
 They always start from 1.
 This will have no impact on further code and features and is merely an aestethic decision.

 ## deleteTask
 This function is called inside handleClick in coreTaskList.
-It will simply grab the ID from the task and delete the key-value pair with that ID in localStorage.
+It will simply grab the ID from the task and delete the HTML object and the key-value pair with the coresponding JSON-object in localStorage.

 ## deleteAll
-The event listener is located directly in the HTML element.
+The event listener is located directly in the HTML element (in-line event listener).
 This functions does 3 simple things:
 1 - Does an alert with a confirm-prompt
 2 - If true/confirmed; get the HTML-element where all the elements are stored and clears it.
 Gives the user feedback that the list has been cleared.
+Otherwise the operation is aborted.
 3 - If true/confirmed: executes the built-in command ``localStorage.clear()``

 ## Additional Features